Interstate Highway standards

-Standards for Interstate Highways in the United States are defined by the American Association of State Highway and Transportation Officials (AASHTO) in the publication A Policy on Design Standards: Interstate System.
+Standards for Interstate Highways in the United States are defined by the American Association of State Highway and Transportation Officials (AASHTO) with several publications such as the A Policy on Design Standards: Interstate System.
 For a certain highway to be considered an Interstate Highway, it must meet these construction requirements or obtain a waiver from the Federal Highway Administration.

 Standards

 Standardization helps keep road design consistent, such that drivers can learn the consistent features and drive accordingly.
 Standardization can therefore decrease accidents and increase driver safety.